BodoBookhagen/BodoBookhagen.github.io/_pages/about.md

 **Research Motivation:** The Earth's surface is driven by geological, biological, and climatic forces.
 They form a complex system of closely coupled processes - knowledge of these interactions is essential because the Earth’s surface is the foundation for all human activity and its dynamics impact all facets of life, habitability, and sustainability.

 I am interested in transport processes within the Earth (vertical tectonics) and on the Earth's Surface (geomorphology).
-My **research** focuses on quantifying Earth-Surface Processes using:
-* remote sensing data and techniques
-* in-situ and field measurements
+My **research** focuses on quantifying Earth-Surface Processes using (1) remote sensing data and techniques; (2) in-situ and field measurements; (3) geochemical approaches; (4) time series and data analyses; and (5) numerical modeling approaches.
-* geochemical approaches
-* time series and data analyses
-* numerical modeling approaches

 Detailed information on these research topics can be found on [research](http://bodobookhagen.github.io/research).
 More extensive tutorial, data, and codes are available and on the [University of Potsdam - Remote Sensing and Earth-Surface Process webpage](http://UP-RS-ESP.github.io/).

 My **teaching** centers around a remote-sensing and data-science focused curriculum for educating earth scientists.
-Specifically, we currently running an international MSc program *Remote Sensing, geoInformation, and Visualization* (see [our Department webpage](http://www.geo.uni-potsdam.de/msc-RSIV-e.html), the [university's application website](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html), and the [DAAD](https://www.daad.de/deutschland/studienangebote/international-programmes/en/detail/4855/).
-My MSc teaching focus on:
+Specifically, we are running an international MSc program *Remote Sensing, geoInformation, and Visualization* (see [our Department webpage](http://www.geo.uni-potsdam.de/msc-RSIV-e.html), the [university's application website](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html), and the [DAAD](https://www.daad.de/deutschland/studienangebote/international-programmes/en/detail/4855/).
+My current MSc teaching focuses on:
 * Earth System Science (transport processes within the earth, on the Earth's surface, and in the atmosphere)
 * Remote Sensing of the Environment
 * Applied Remote Sensing: Aerial photogrammetry, Structure from Motion, and Lidar data